josh-wong/josh-wong.github.io/docs/blog/posts/2022-10-31-smart-heated-blanket.md

 !!! material-update "Update"

     In December 2022, I used my remaining Tapo smart plug to automatically turn on the lights on my Christmas tree every morning at 7:00 AM and turn off the lights at 11:00 PM.
-Automating the lights let me forget about needing to remember to turn them on in the morning or turn them off at night.
+By automating this task, I didn't have to remember to turn on the lights in the morning or turn them off at night.